 The Bonds shall not have any put option.
-However, the Bonds may be callable at the initiative of the Bank only after a minimum of 5 years.
+However, the Bonds may be callable because of a regulatory or tax event.
 Further, before exercising such call option, the Bank has to obtain prior approval of RBI and satisfy any conditions that the RBI and other relevant Indian authorities may impose at the time of such approval.